TechieTripathi/Currency_Converter/README.md

 2. Navigate to the project directory.
 3. Install dependencies by running `npm install`.
 4. Start the development server by running `npm start`.
-5. Open your web browser and go to `http://localhost:3000` to view the application.
+5. Open your web browser and go to `http://localhost:5173` to view the application.

 ## Usage

 - Select the currency you want to convert from in the first dropdown.
-- Enter the amount in the input field.
+- Enter the amount in the first input field.
 - Select the currency you want to convert to in the second dropdown.
 - The converted amount will be displayed automatically.